Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-If your dog only listens to you when you have treats, yes, you have a problem, but the problem has nothing to do with using the treats per se; rather, the problem is based on the way the treats are being used to get the dog to perform a behavior.
+If your dog only listens to you when you have treats, you have a problem.
+However, the problem has nothing to do with using the treats per se; rather, the problem is based on the way the treats are being used to get the dog to perform a behavior.

 Food Is a Powerful Reinforcer

 Let's face it: Food has always been something your dog has craved and will continue to crave.
 Food has a very powerful meaning.

 The dog's ability to find and eat food has led to its survival throughout the years.
 No dog needs to learn to love food.
 It's all 100 percent natural.

 So with food playing such an important role in a dog's life and with feed being so readily available, why on earth would anyone not want to use food to reinforce desired behaviors?

 Forget About Dogs Working Exclusively to Please

 One probable answer as to why food should not be used in training dogs may be: "because dogs should perform behavior just to please us."
 This notion has a big flaw: dogs aren't naturally programmed this way.